meicale/Interception-Tools/README.md

     -h                    show this message and exit
     -c configuration.yaml use configuration.yaml as configuration

-/etc/interception/udevmon.d/*.yaml is read if -c is not provided
+/etc/interception/udevmon.d/*.yaml is also read if present
 ```

 ### intercept